 - Emirates the world’s biggest international carrier operates flights to 148 cities in 78 countries across six continents.

-- Fly Dubai the low cost carrier flies to and from Middle East and Eastern Europe.
+- Fly Dubai the low-cost carrier flies to and from the Middle East and Eastern Europe.

 - Cebu Pacific and Philippine Airlines have a daily flight to and from Dubai.

 There are over 80 flights that arrive and depart Dubai giving tourists easy access to this cosmopolitan city